 - 20. There is a clear expectation in public law that the Council should carry out a consultation process whenever it is considering making significant changes to service provision particularly including the closure of any of its resources.
 There is a statutory requirement for consultation in this context as set out in the School Organisation Maintained Schools Guidance for Proposers and Decision Makers dated April 2016 and the School Admissions Code 2014. - 21.
-As it is proposed that Downs Way School be closed, the statutory procedure described in The School Organisation (Establishment and Discontinuance of Schools) Regulations 2013 has been followed. - 22.
-As it is proposed to alter the lower age limit of St. Mary's C of E Junior School, the statutory procedure described in The School Organisation (Prescribed Alterations to Maintained Schools) (England) Regulations 2013 has been followed.
+As it is proposed that Downs Way School be closed, the statutory procedure described in The School Organisation (Establishment and Discontinuance of Schools) Regulations 2013 will be followed. - 22.
+As it is proposed to alter the lower age limit of St. Mary's C of E Junior School, the statutory procedure described in The School Organisation (Prescribed Alterations to Maintained Schools) (England) Regulations 2013 will be followed. - 23.
+As it is proposed to enlarge the capacity of St. Mary's C of E Junior School, the statutory procedure described in The School Organisation (Prescribed Alterations to Maintained Schools) (England) Regulations 2013 will be followed.